 - the names of parties giving the undertaking

 - a link to the media release about the undertaking

 - a document number which acts as a link to the undertaking itself

 - the date the undertaking was accepted by us, and

 - for some undertakings, information about compliance with the terms of the undertaking.

 You can get some background on the undertaking from the relevant media release.

 ASIC publishes enforceable undertaking templates to assist people drafting undertakings.
 These templates are currently being updated by ASIC, and are for guidance only, as the terms of an enforceable undertaking should always be tailored to fit the circumstances of the individual case.

-This is Information Sheet 28 (INFO 28).
+This is Information Sheet 28 (INFO 28), resissued in February 2015.
 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.